lazorfuzz/python-hacklib/README.md

 ```python
 [+] Offset: 50
 ```
--

 #### Dependencies
 Not all classes have external dependencies, but just in case you can do the following:
 ```python
 hacklib.installDependencies()
 ```

--
-Note: hacklib is in active development.
-Expect crucial/major updates frequently.
-Always update your version of hacklib via pip when you get the chance.